-In the old age when there is no computer, a darkroom is a place where photo editing happen.
-Increase contrast, increase clarity, retouching, etc. With the final step printing.
+In old age, when there is no computer, a darkroom is a place where photo editing happens.
+Increase contrast, increase clarity, retouching, etc. The final step is printing.

-When I think about it, there’s no different with using a computer software to enhance the quality of a photo.
-The different is you don’t need an entire room, only a few meters chunk of metal (you know what I mean).
+When I think about it, there’s no difference with using computer software to enhance the quality of a photo.
+The difference is you don’t need an entire room, only a few meters chunk of metal (you know what I mean).

-I can say for certain, it’s just myth.
+I can say for certain, it’s just a myth.
 Almost every professional photographer gonna said that post-processing is necessary.
-That they always take a photo in RAW format, put it in a computer, and edit it in any way they like.
+That they always take a photo in RAW format, put it on a computer, and edit it in any way they like.